 Visit Stages of Changes for additional information.

-This article, “A critical examination of the application of the Transtheoretical Model’s stages of change to dietary behaviours,” explains some of the reasons why this, or any model, is not as simple to use as it first seems.
+“A critical examination of the application of the Transtheoretical Model’s stages of change to dietary behaviours,” explains some of the reasons why this, or any model, is not as simple to use as it first seems.

 Commentary on option 2

 The people around us, and who matter to us, play an important role in our decision making.
 Dr. Nyrit understands this and tries to enlist Amy’s help, which she is eager to give.
 However, the physician again reveals her ignorance of the social and environmental situation in which her patient lives.
 Her response to information about the barriers to change is: “Well, we’ll have to work on that.”
 She is approaching the situation from a biomedical point of view.
-Clyde and Amy see it as “being Indian,” and “people go away and don’t come back.”
+Clyde and Amy see it as “being Indigenous,” and “people go away and don’t come back.”
 Amy recognizes that she does not have the skills to cook proper meals, but Dr. Nyrit is unable to acknowledge that and help her with realistic suggestions.
 Amy also brings up the importance of the community.
 People will talk if you do something unusual, like take a walk.
 We might say: “So what?”
 But in a culture in which the community, not the individual, is the unit of importance, this is a significant barrier.

 Thus, although enlisting social support is crucial for Clyde, Dr. Nyrit is unlikely to succeed in helping Clyde and Amy manage his diabetes in this option.